Intensive Ice Skating Lessons

 Ice Skating Intensive Lessons Frequently Asked Questions

-Q: How much is a workshop?
+Q: How much is the intensive lesson?

 A: £40 per day with a lifeCARD

-Q: How long is the workshop?
+Q: How long is the intensive lesson?

 A: Any age, however if they are 7 and under an adult must stay at iceSheffield for the duration of the course.

 A: The aims of the days are to improve the skating ability, not focus on specific elements that need to be passed to progress- although that does happen.
 Passing of levels is not guaranteed, the day is intended to complement your skating ability.

 Q: Are skaters put in specific levels or grouped together?